young, 4 mm

 locations and is particularly common on shaded cliffs.
 It also

 occasionally occurs in tide pools.
-Several animals often occur together
+Several animals are often found together

 on a dark gray sponge, Cacospongia